1996 The Bud at The Glen: Qualifying

 Qualifying was split into two rounds.
 The first round was held on Friday, August 9, at 2:00 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, August 10, at 10:30 AM EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 26-36 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points.

 Dale Earnhardt, driving for Richard Childress Racing, would win the pole, setting a time of 1:13.054 and an average speed of 120.733 mph.
+This was only two weeks after a devastating crash at Talladega Superspeedway left Earnhardt with a broken clavicle and cracked sternum.

 Mike McLaughlin was the only driver to fail to qualify.